Additional Tier 1 bond (AT1 bond)

 The Deka Group’s primary customers are the German savings banks and their customers.
 The products sought by primary customers are also offered to other institutional customers.
 These include in particular insurance companies, pension funds and foundations but also German publicsector institutions.

 Return on equity (RoE)

-The return on equity (RoE) (before tax) reflects the annualised economic result relative to the average balance sheet equity including atypical silent capital contributions, without additional Common Equity Tier 1 capital (AT1) and adjusted for intangible assets.
-The average is calculated using the previous year-end and the last quarterly financial statements (taking into account the intra-year net profit).
+Return on equity at the Deka Group is calculated as the return on balance sheet equity.
+It corresponds to the annualised economic result relative to the average balance sheet equity including atypical silent capital contributions, without additional Common Equity Tier 1 capital (AT1) and adjusted for intangible assets.
+Average balance sheet equity is calculated using the figures for the end of the previous year and the most recent quarterly financial statements (accumulated profit in the course of the year taken into account).

 Revaluation reserves are a component of IFRS equity on the balance sheet.
 They include revaluations of net liabilities arising from defined benefit obligations (actuarial gains and losses), the effects of fair value measurement on financial instruments in the available for sale category – through other comprehensive income – and the effective portion of the change in fair value of hedging instruments arising from cash flow hedges, taking into account deferred taxes associated with these items.